 Especially in exercise and running nasal breathing is extremely preferred because the nose is designed especially for breathing which has the structure to filter, moisten, and warm the air before entering to lungs while the mouth is specially designed for ingestion and digestion of food, though breathing can be done through it.
 Oral breathing cause rapid dryness of the mouth which is then difficult to continue the exercise further.

 But if there are harmful agents in the environment then what should I do?

 Yes, there are some medical conditions such as exercise-induced asthma or bronchial hyperresponsiveness (a condition in which the airways become blocked after the exercise) which can be caused by a certain environment where harmful substances such as chlorine in swimming pools, cold dry air on a ski slope are present.

 In such a situation, before the start of exercise, bronchodilators can help to prevent bronchoconstriction if it is taken 10 minutes before exercise.
-Your health care provider can give you advanced than this.
+Your health care provider can give you more advanced than this.

-Is taking water during exercise is good?
+Is taking water during exercise good?

 Taking too much water during exercise especially running is not good because it causes abdominal cramps or pain and digestive irritation.
 But if you feel dryness in the mouth a few sips don’t cause any problem.

 So the answer to the question “Why does your breathing rate increase when you exercise” is that the body needs more energy during exercise so that the body breath rapidly because the breakdown of food molecules and release of energy require oxygen which is supplied through breathing.
-Also, the breakdown of food molecules (glucose) release carbon dioxide and water as by-products which should be removed from the body which aids rapidity in breathing.
+Also, the breakdown of food molecules (glucose) releases carbon dioxide and water as by-products which should be removed from the body which aids rapidity in breathing.
 Doing regular exercise has a beneficial effect on breathing making you work with less energy because exercise increases stamina and also enhances breathing ability.